Child Support & Spousal Support

 - Existence of medical or emotional disability

-Your Strazzullo Law Firm divorce lawyer must prove that there is a need and that alimony is reasonable and fair, given the situation.
+Your Strazzullo Law & Associates, PLLC divorce lawyer must prove that there is a need and that alimony is reasonable and fair, given the situation.
 Because alimony and property division both transfer assets between former spouses, they are usually decided at the same time.
 The tax consequences of these two are quite different.
 Your divorce lawyer can advise you on negotiating strategies that can be most beneficial for your situation.